San Jose DUI Attorney

 - The officer did not legally administer the field sobriety test

 These are just examples.
 The defense appropriate for your case will depend on the facts and circumstances.
-Our San Jose DUI lawyers have successfully represented many DUI clients in the past and are confident in our ability to identify the right defense for your situation.
+Our DUI lawyers in San Jose have successfully represented many DUI clients in the past and are confident in our ability to identify the right defense for your situation.

 What Are DUI Fines and Fees?